francisengelmann/francisengelmann.github.io/guides/git.md

 [Put in example figure]

 Branches are exactly what the name says: just another branch in the git-graph.
 Nothing new to learn here except for the commands.

+### References
+Inspiration for this guide came from the Udacity course "How to use Git and GitHub".